ryanozx/tp/docs/UserGuide.md

 <box type="warning" seamless>
 Be careful when using this command - resetting the application is permanent.
 If you have not already exported your
 <a href="#exporting-employee-records-export">employee records</a> and
-<a href="#exporting-leave-records-export-leave">leave applications</a>, you will not be able to get them back!
+<a href="#exporting-leave-applications-export-leave">leave applications</a>, you will not be able to get them back!
 </box>

 --------------------------------------------------------------------------------------------------------------------